Peter Kelamis

-Peter Kelamis (born December 11, 1967) is an Australian-Canadian actor, stand-up comedian and impressionist.
-He is known for playing Tail Terrier in Krypto the Superdog, Dr. Adam Brody in Stargate Universe, Goku in Ocean's English dubs of the animated series Dragon Ball Z, and Rolf from Ed, Edd n Eddy.
+Peter Kelamis is an Australian actor and stand-up comedian.
+He is best known for voice roles including Goku in Ocean's English dub of the animated series Dragon Ball Z (succeeding Ian James Corlett and preceding Kirby Morrow), Rolf from Ed, Edd n Eddy, Tail Terrier in Krypto the Superdog, Dr. Adam Brody in Stargate Universe, and Wing Saber in Transformers: Cybertron, replacing the character's previous voice actor Colin Murdock.

 Career

 Some of his appearances on television were in Eureka, The Outer Limits, Corner Gas, Sliders, Stargate SG-1, Stargate Universe, The Sentinel, NCIS and The X-Files.
 Film appearances include; Happy Gilmore, Fear of Flying, I'll Be Home for Christmas, Best in Show, The Sport Pages: The Heidi Bowl, and Everything's Gone Green.
 Kelamis also had a recurring role in Beggars and Choosers.

-As a voice actor, he replaced Ian James Corlett as the voice of Goku during 1997 in FUNimation/Saban's short-lived original dub of Dragon Ball Z, and also voiced Goku in FUNimation and Pioneer's 1997-1998 dub of the Dragon Ball Z movies Dead Zone, The World's Strongest, and The Tree of Might.
+As a voice actor, he replaced Ian James Corlett as the voice of Goku during 1997 in FUNimation/Saban's short-lived original dub of Dragon Ball Z, and also voiced Goku in FUNimation and Pioneer's 1997-1998 dub of the Dragon Ball Z films Dead Zone, The World's Strongest, and The Tree of Might.
 During 2000, Kelamis reprised the role in an unrelated dub produced by Westwood Media and AB Groupe for the UK (and later Canada).
 He left in the middle of the Cell arc, with Kirby Morrow voicing Goku for the remainder of the production.
 Kelamis has since stated he would have continued voicing Goku for the rest of the series, but was under the impression that the dub was ending, when it was in fact merely on a temporary recording hiatus.
-He has also famously voiced Rolf in Ed, Edd n Eddy as well as Whiplash in Iron Man: Armored Adventures.
+He has also voiced Rolf in Ed, Edd n Eddy as well as Whiplash in Iron Man: Armored Adventures.
 Kelamis originally auditioned to play the Eds as well as the other male characters in Ed, Edd n Eddy but did not land either role.
 Instead, Kelamis was encouraged by voice director Terry Klassen to play the character of Rolf.
 He also voiced Reaper in the video game Devil Kings as well as provided the voice of Byrne in the CGI animation, Dreamkix.

-Outside of acting, Kelamis also worked as a stand-up comedian, he performed his very first stand-up comedy act in the fourth grade.
+Outside of acting, Kelamis also works as a stand-up comedian, he performed his first stand-up comedy act in the fourth grade.
 Kelamis made his first stand-up comedy appearance at the Punchlines Comedy Club in Gastown.

 Personal life

 Kelamis is of Greek descent, and is Greek Orthodox Christian, having attended Saint George's Cathedral in Vancouver.
 In 2004, he married his second wife, Vancouver-born Canadian actress Alannah Stewartt.
-They have a daughter.
+They have a child.